truong-kyle/vex-clock/README.md

 # VEX Game Clock
 Built for k2i's 2024 VEX Competition
+## Usage:
+1. Download and open this directory in a terminal.
+1. Run `npm start`
 ## Gameplay:
 There are 5 buttons
 * **Red:** Stops all other clocks and starts the red timer.